 RNG Tournament

-Eight random number generators walk into a lottery.
-Each one generates 50 picks per draw against every real Powerball result on record.
+Eleven random number generators walk into a lottery.
+Eight classical, two cryptographic, one seeded by the current Bitcoin block hash.
+Each generates 50 picks per draw against every real Powerball result on record.
 The best match counts as their score.
 Who wins?

 ● variance detected| Rank | RNG | Matches | Share | Avg | Wins | Best | 3+ hits | Streak |